How to Make Date Paste

 What is date paste used for?

 Date paste is a sweetener for desserts, baked goods, drinks, smoothies, and other dishes.
-It can also be used as a spread or condiment for bread, salads, and more!
+You can also use it as a spread or condiment for bread, salads, and more!

 This homemade paste is made of all-natural and organic dried dates, usually the Medjool variant.
 It can be seasoned with sea salt, vanilla extract, and other flavoring agents for better flavor.